SitpiRajendran/epitech-semester2/README.md

-# {EPITECH.} - C Pool & Semester 1
+# {EPITECH.} - Semester 2

-All {EPITECH.} projects that i have done during the first six months.
+All {EPITECH.} projects that i have done during the second part of the Tek1 (first year in epitech).

 ## Usage